catherinedevlin/talks/pycon_2018/smalldata.rst

 .. note::

-    Knowing that data you've opened is being used is enormously motivating.
-If you use data from an 18F-built API and we find out, it makes our day.
+    I mentioned it earlier:
+    Open data producers need opend data users.
+They justify the effort of opening up data sources.

+    And, by the way, when you use an open data source, it's very heartening let the publishers know.
+At 18F, anytime we hear of data we've helped open up being put to use, we're thrilled.

     As using data becomes the norm, it becomes less acceptable not to open up data.
 Imagine a can of food with no ingredient label.
-Even if that were legal - would you buy it?
-Probably not, because ingredient labels have taught us to feel entitled to that data, whatever we do or don't do with it.
+Would you buy it?
+Probably
+    not, because ingredient labels have taught us to feel entitled to that data, even if we don't plan to use it.

+    I want to grow that kind of sense of entitlement.

 ----